gradle/gradle/design-docs/jdk9-support.md

 - Changes to the API specification should trigger regeneration of the API jar
 - If the API specification does not change, the API jar should not be rebuilt

+### Open issues

+- Do we need to verify that each exported package actually maps to some classes?
+- What happens if none of the exported packages map to any classes: empty API jar?

 ## Story: Non-API classes of library are not visible when compiling consuming Java source

 - When compiling Java source against a library use the API jar of the selected variant.